Tearsheet

 Ned Jalil, Chief Executive Officer

-Mr. Jalil is a seasoned mining executive with over 25 years of global experience across gold, silver, copper, and nickel, having successfully led projects from exploration through to feasibility, construction, and production.
-He held senior executive roles with Kinross Gold, where he was Chief Technical Officer and instrumental in advancing key assets like the Great Bear and Manh Choh projects.
-At Appian Capital, he led the construction and operational readiness of the MVV Copper-Gold Project, completing it ahead of schedule and under budget.
-Mr. Jalil holds an MBA from the Kellogg-Schulich Executive MBA Program and both Bachelor's and Master's degrees in Mining Engineering from Queen's University.
+Ned Jalil was appointed CEO of Collective Mining on April 22, 2025.
+He brings over 25 years of global experience in the mining industry, encompassing gold, silver, copper, and nickel projects.
+He has a proven track record of leading projects from exploration through to feasibility, construction, and production.
+Prior to joining Collective Mining, Mr. Jalil held senior executive roles with Kinross Gold and Appian Capital.
+As Chief Technical Officer at Kinross, he was instrumental in advancing key assets such as the Great Bear and Manh Choh projects.
+At Appian Capital, he led the MVV Copper-Gold Project to completion ahead of schedule and under budget.

 Omar Ossma, President